sparkyniner/Netryx-OpenSource-Next-Gen-Street-Level-Geolocation/README.md

 ## Built By

-**Sairaj Balaji** — AI researcher and founder of PrismX.
-Grants from Microsoft and ElevenLabs.
+**Sairaj Balaji** — AI researcher and creator of PrismX.
+Grants from Microsoft for Startups and ElevenLabs.
 Featured in Fast Company and Deutsche Welle.

 - [LinkedIn](https://www.linkedin.com/in/sairaj-balaji-7295b2246/)